section-engineering-education/engineering-education/content/articles/building-an-ensemble-learning-based-regression-model-using-python/index.md

 Here's the Kaggle [notebook](https://www.kaggle.com/adhingafredrick/regressionmodel) for our regression model.

 ### Conclusion
 Building a performance-driven model is not a very easy task.
 It involves refining our model again and again until we get the desired outcome.
-Either way mastering the art of modeling can be very rewarding, whether it is in a machine learning or a data science project, or a competition.
+Either way, mastering the art of modeling can be very rewarding, whether it is in a machine learning or a data science project, or a competition.

 ---
 Peer Review Contributions by: [Willies Ogola](/engineering-education/authors/willies-ogola/)